 - Refrain from coughing, sneezing, retching, or blowing your nose.

-- If nasal bleeding continues, or keep re-occurring, call your doctor immediately.
+- If nasal bleeding continues, or keeps re-occurring, call your doctor immediately.